 Delivered from obscurity by NatGeo's Taboo, Boomer is a dog in a man's body.
 Some have issues with a grown man dressing up as a dog, eating dog food and barking out commands.
 Boomer was inspired by Disney's Shaggy DA movie and hasn't been the same since.
-Boomer explains his world in this special Animal Radio® interview.
+Boomer explains his world in this special interview.

-Boomer says he wants to be a dog, and that maybe he was a Dog in a past life and have some memories of it, or maybe he was meant to come into this world as a Dog, but was born in the wrong body.
-Lots of "maybe" in there, and it does seem odd at times, even to him when he thinks about it, not in a bad way, but sometimes he feels like a storybook character.
+Boomer says he wants to be a dog, and that maybe he was a Dog in a past life and has some memories of it, or maybe he was meant to come into this world as a Dog, but was born in the wrong body.
+Lots of "maybes" in there, and it does seem odd at times, even to him when he thinks about it, not in a bad way, but sometimes he feels like a storybook character.
 It's just that somehow the Dog is him, and he is the Dog.

-That's how he lives enjoys it.
+That's how he lives and enjoys it.
 Would he want to change it?
 Never!
 He had trouble with his school and parents over it, (some really trying times at one point), which made him wonder what direction he should go, but he's always thought it's a good thing that he's wanted to share with others.

 It all started in 1976 when he saw a movie at age 11 called The Shaggy DA, a Disney movie about a lawyer who gets changed into a large Sheepdog.
 He loved that movie, and thought how great it would be to transform into a Dog just like that.
 He states some kids were into horses and things like that, but he was a dog nut.

 He started using the name of Boomer The Dog in his senior year of high school, switching over from Pongo (star of the 101 Dalmatians book and the animated Disney movie of the same name.
-He first saw the movie when he was about 6).

 Boomer's day is a little different than most.
 He has a collar that he wears everyday; he does his hair so it appears he has ears, sometimes he wears doggy scrubs and when he goes out he carries a squeaky toy.
 Occasionally when he goes out, he will wear a sheep dog costume made of shredded paper, when he wants to feel closer to being a canine.
-Sometimes Boomer will even eat canned dog food from his bowl, alongside his water dish, both on the floor.
+Often times Boomer will even eat canned dog food from his bowl, alongside his water dish, both on the floor.

 Since 2010, Boomer The Dog has petitioned the court to change this name legally to Boomer The Dog.
 His petition was denied.
 He then filed an appeal to the court's denial, which he lost in the summer of 2011.
 It's not the end though, like any smart Dog, he has some new tricks to try, thanks to those he's met through this case as it's gone along.